 Oakhurst offers many activities and classes on Sunday for every age.

-Under the leadership of Pam Grisham, our Little Lambs gather every Sunday from 10 am until 12:45 pm while parents are in worship or attending Sunday School.
+Under the leadership of Pam Grisham, our infants and toddlers gather every Sunday from 10 am until 12:45 pm while parents are in worship or attending Sunday School.
 Our program is staffed with experienced, professional caregivers, some of whom have been with OPC for more than 15 years and watched many of our little ones grow up to become young adults.

 We have a large room for infants, complete with cribs and a changing table, and a room for toddlers.